Other / mixed grade configuration · Macon, GA

 What is the racial and ethnic makeup of Academy for Classical Education?

-The largest demographic group at Academy for Classical Education is White at 68.1%.
-The school serves a diverse student body in Macon, GA.
+The largest demographic group at Academy for Classical Education is White at 68.1% of enrollment, in Macon, GA.

 What is the Resource Investment Index for Academy for Classical Education?

-Academy for Classical Education has a Resource Investment Index of 50/100 (C-) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Academy for Classical Education has a Resource Investment Index of 50/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page